stevegt/grid-cli/v2/DESIGN.md

 - **Promises All the Way Down**: A paradigm where every interaction in the system results in a promise, with responses being new promises.
 - **Non-Sandboxed Modules**: Modules granted more access and responsibility, analogous to device drivers, for handling specific external operations.

+## Flexible Design for Module Registration

+### Overview

+In PromiseGrid, modules can interface with the kernel through two primary mechanisms:
+1. Modules explicitly register with the kernel, reporting what messages they can handle.
+2. The kernel hashes each module and uses that hash to route messages to the appropriate module.

+Both approaches have their pros and cons, and the chosen method impacts the system's flexibility, security, and maintainability.

+### Explicit Module Registration

+#### Pros
+1. **Clarity and Explicitness**: Modules explicitly report their capabilities, making it easier to understand the system's configuration and functionality.
+2. **Fine-Grained Control**: The kernel can enforce specific rules and constraints on modules based on their declared capabilities.
+3. **Dynamic Adaptation**: Modules can dynamically update their capabilities, allowing for on-the-fly changes and adaptation.

+#### Cons
+1. **Complexity**: The registration process adds complexity to the module initialization and management process.
+2. **Performance Overhead**: The kernel must maintain and query a registry of module capabilities, which can introduce performance overhead.
+3. **Dependency Management**: Changes in module capabilities may require updates to the kernel or other modules, increasing the risk of dependencies and compatibility issues.

+### Hash-Based Module Routing

+#### Pros
+1. **Simplicity**: The kernel routes messages based on cryptographic hashes, reducing the need for an explicit registration step.
+2. **Efficiency**: Hash-based routing can be highly efficient, leveraging cryptographic properties to ensure unique and consistent module addressing.
+3. **Decentralized Management**: Modules are self-contained and can be managed independently without requiring kernel updates or reconfiguration.

+#### Cons
+1. **Opaque Mapping**: It may be less clear which module handles a specific message, as the mapping relies on hashes rather than explicit declarations.
+2. **Limited Flexibility**: Modules cannot dynamically update their capabilities without changing their hash, reducing adaptability.
+3. **Security Risks**: The kernel must ensure that the hash-based routing mechanism is secure against hash collisions and attacks.

+### Combining Both Approaches

+Combining both explicit registration and hash-based routing can provide a balanced approach, leveraging the strengths of each method.

+1. **Initialization Phase**: During initialization, modules register with the kernel, reporting their capabilities.
+The kernel maintains a registry of these capabilities.
+2. **Hash-Based Execution**: At runtime, the kernel uses hash-based routing to efficiently route messages to the appropriate modules, consulting the registry as needed for additional information.

+### Nested Messages and Kernel Arbitration

+Modules can unwrap nested messages and forward them to other modules, allowing for complex interactions and message flows.
+This means that the kernel is not necessarily the final arbiter of which module handles a message.

+#### Implications
+1. **Delegated Control**: Modules can delegate tasks to other modules, enabling a modular and extensible system design.
+2. **Dynamic Message Flows**: Nested messages allow for dynamic and context-specific message handling, improving flexibility.
+3. **Complex Dependency Graphs**: The potential for complex interactions and dependencies increases, requiring careful management and monitoring to ensure system stability.

+### Conclusion

+The choice between explicit module registration and hash-based routing significantly impacts the design and functionality of the PromiseGrid system.
+Combining both approaches can provide a balanced solution, leveraging the strengths of each method while mitigating their weaknesses.
+The flexibility in message handling, including the delegation of nested messages, further enhances the system's modularity and adaptability.

 ## Cache (Syscall Tree) Node Structure

 The cache or syscall tree node structure is integral to the efficient operation of the PromiseGrid system.
 It serves as a hierarchical routing mechanism, caching successful paths for optimized future lookups.